-If the holder of your mortgage loan sells the debt to a different entity, federal law requires the new owner or assignee of the debt to notify you about the change of ownership no later than 30 days after the sale, transfer, or assignment.
+If the holder of your mortgage loan sells the debt to a different entity, federal law requires the new owner or assignee to notify you about the change of ownership no later than 30 days after the sale, transfer, or assignment.
 (15 U.S.C. § 1641).

 If your mortgage debt is sold and you get an ownership transfer notice, this doesn't necessarily mean that the servicing rights to the mortgage were also sold or that you'll get a new servicer.
-But if your mortgage loan is transferred to a new servicer, your current servicer and the new servicer must, if your case is a typical one, each provide you with a notice.
+But if your mortgage loan is transferred to a new servicer, your current servicer and the new servicer must provide you with notice.

 In most situations, your old servicer must provide you with a notice of servicing transfer not less than 15 days before the effective date of the transfer, and your new servicer must provide a servicing transfer notice not more than 15 days after the transfer date.
 Or the servicers might choose to send a combined notice not less than 15 days before the transfer.
 (12 C.F.R. § 1024.33).

-Under federal law, you're allotted a 60-day period starting on the servicing transfer date, during which you can still send your mortgage payments to the old servicer rather than the new servicer—even though the new servicer is the proper recipient.
-During this time, you won't be assessed a late fee, and your payment won't be reported late to the credit bureaus if the old servicer receives your payment on or before the payment due date, including any grace period you get under the mortgage loan documents.
+Under federal law, you're allotted 60 days starting on the servicing transfer date, during which you can still send your mortgage payments to the old servicer rather than the new servicer—even though the new servicer is the proper recipient.
+During this time, you won't be assessed a late fee.
+Also, your payment won't be reported late to the credit bureaus if the old servicer receives your payment on or before the payment due date, including any grace period you get under the mortgage loan documents.
 (12 C.F.R. § 1024.33).

-After you start sending your mortgage payments to the new servicer, you should monitor at least two payments to make sure the new servicer is correctly applying them to your account.
+After you send your mortgage payments to the new servicer, you should monitor at least two payments to ensure the new servicer is correctly applying them to your account.